Fenn’s, Whixall and Bettisfield Mosses are a major store of carbon, thus helping to fight the climate crisis.

 You can read more about the record rainfall here.

 Frequently Asked Questions

-We recently published a list of FAQs about the Marches Mosses – from what all those acronyms mean, to how the peat was formed, to what you can do to help preserve the peat.
+We published a list of FAQs about the Marches Mosses – from what all those acronyms mean, to how the peat was formed, to what you can do to help preserve the peat.
 You can read the FAQs here.